Arjun-G-Ravi/Non-AI-Notes/05_Linux/01_Basic Commands.md

     2. date >> test.txt: The current date is appended to the contents of the file
 18. cat: Primarily used for displaying the contents of one or more files to the terminal.
     1.  cat file1 file2 file3: Concatnates all three and prints them as stdout
+19. bat: cat with wings.
-19. less: It can be used to read a file in a very user friendly way
+20. less: It can be used to read a file in a very user friendly way
-20. echo: Repeats what was followed by echo
+21. echo: Repeats what was followed by echo
     1. Eg: echo "COW" > cow.txt  # Creates a file cow.txt and puts COW into it.
     2.  echo *.txt returns all txt files in the directory
-21. wc: Counts lines, words and bytes in a file
+22. wc: Counts lines, words and bytes in a file
-22. Piping: Using the output of a command as the input of another
+23. Piping: Using the output of a command as the input of another
     1. Eg: ls | wc : This takes the ls, and put it as input to word count
     2. Eg: cat file1 file2 | wc -l > file3: Counts the number of lines in the appended version of file1 and file2, and appends them to file 3
-23. sort: Sorts the file, but doesn't store them
+24. sort: Sorts the file, but doesn't store them
     1.  -u: To remove unique values
-24. uniq: Reports or omits adjacent repeated lines
+25. uniq: Reports or omits adjacent repeated lines
     1.  -d: Only prints duplicates
     2.  -u: Prints only non-duplicates
     3.  -c: Gives count
         1. Eg: ls | sort | uniq -c : Gives the count of all the files and directories present in the working dir
-25. Expansions
+26. Expansions
     1. *: Matches all any character
         1. Eg: *.pdf refers to all the pdf files (in the dir)
     2. ?: Matches one character